Agnes Smedley: Final years

 She relocated to Washington, DC in 1941 to advocate for China and authored several works on China's revolution.
 In the mid 1940s she was an influential voice in support of the Chinese Communists on public forums and NBC radio.
-Her 1944 book Battle Hymn of China (Knopf) was widely read and reviewed.
+Her 1944 book Battle Hymn of China was widely read and reviewed.
 During the 1940s she lived at Yaddo, a writer's colony in upstate New York and lived at times with Edgar Snow.
-In 1947 she was accused of espionage by General McArthur and followed by the FBI.
+In 1947 she was accused of espionage by General Douglas MacArthur and followed by the FBI.
 Feeling pressure, she left the U.S. in the autumn of 1949.
 She died in the UK in 1950 after surgery for an ulcer.

 Her ashes were buried at the Babaoshan Revolutionary Cemetery in Beijing in 1951.

 Legacy

 Smedley's final book, a biography of Zhu De, was incomplete at the time of her death.
 It was published in 1956.

 Smedley is a featured figure on Judy Chicago's installation piece The Dinner Party, being represented as one of the 999 names on the Heritage Floor.

 According to PBS, in her work as triple agent for Communists in China, India, and the Soviet Union, Smedley "was one of the most prolific female spies of the 20th century."